vpetersson/redmine/README.md

 Runs Bundle install before launching Redmine.
 This is useful for some plugins.

+ * -e "ENABLE_LINKED_MYSQL=True"

+This is to enable the usage of a linked MySQL container.
+Please see more below.

 ## FAQ

+### How do I use this container with a linked MySQL/MariaDB container?

+Good question!
+If you're a more seasoned Docker user, chances are you've placed MySQL/MariaDB inside a Docker container already.

+Since Docker's built-in Link functionality relies on environment variables, we must be able to generate the `database.yml` file on-the-fly.

+To solve this, there's a environment varialbe named 'ENABLE_LINKED_MYSQL'.
+If this one is exported and set to 'True' (well actually, it doesn't matter what you set it to, as long as it is set), a function will kick in during the launch procedure that automatically generates the database file.

+This script relies on that you alias the link to 'mysql' (eg. mysql:mysql) and also export the following varialbes:

+ * REDMINE_DB
+ * REDMINE_DB_USER
+ * REDMINE_DB_PASS

+This also of course assumes that the database exists, and that the credentials work.

+Also, please not that you **should not** mount a `database.yml` file from the host-system when using this approach.

 ### How do I run plugins?